Chairman: Cllr Mitchell

 2. Declarations of disclosable pecuniary interests and personal or personal and prejudicial interests and declarations of whipping arrangements (if any).

-3. To take the minutes of the meetings of the panel held on 22 July 2020 and 14 August 2020 as a correct record and authorise the chairman to sign.
+3. To take the minutes of the meeting held on 6 March 2020 as a correct record and authorise the Chairman to sign.

 4. Public speaking request (if any).